cs130-w21/18/README.md

 Musaic is automatically deployed to https://test-fe-130.herokuapp.com every time a commit is pushed to the branch fe/master that builds successfully and passes our automated tests.
 Any push to GitHub will trigger the Travis CI script, found in .travis.yml, which builds the production version of the app and runs all Jest tests.

-To manually trigger a build of the production version, you can use `npm run build`.
+To manually trigger a build of the production version locally, you can use `npm run build`.
 To manually run the tests, use `npm run test`.

+You can manually trigger a build of the production frontend app and run our unit tests by visiting https://travis-ci.com/github/cs130-w21/18, selecting the most recent build of the branch fe/master, and clicking "Restart build."